bbuck/eleetscript/README.md

 EleetScript provides class level variables that begin with the `@@` notation which matches the Ruby syntax; however, unlike in Ruby these variables are tied to a class, not a class hierarchy so they act more like static level variables.
-This is provided becuase, unlick Ruby, EleetScript classes are not instances of `Object`.
+This is provided becuase, unlike Ruby, EleetScript classes are not instances of `Object`.

 ```